Sanj98/AI_Pacman_Search/README.md

 ## How to run the algorithms ?

-1. To run Iterative Deeepening, type the following code -
+1. To run Iterative Deepening, type the following code -

    `python pacman.py -l tinyMaze -p SearchAgent -a fn=ids`